Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Application to Enrollment Data

 \subsubsection{Model Implementation}

 GER is the auxiliary variable $\mathbf{X}$ and NER is the variable of interest $\mathbf{Y}$.
-The bounds of the model for $\mathbf{X}$ were set as $X_{low} = 0$ and $X_{up} = \infty$, while the bounds of the model for $\mathbf{Y} | \mathbf{X}$ were set as $Y_{low} = 0$ and $Y_{up} = \text{min}(X_{c,t}, 100)$.
+To satisfy the assumption of the MINTS method that the auxiliary variable is observed at least once for each country, we excluded all countries that have no observed values for GER.
+The bounds of the MINTS imputation model were set based on substantive knowledge of the possible ranges of NER and GER: NER is a percentage, GER is a positive rate, and NER$_{c,t} \leq$ GER$_{c,t}$.
+The bounds of the model for $\mathbf{X}$ are set as $X_{low} = 0$ and $X_{up} = \infty$, while the bounds of the model for $\mathbf{Y} | \mathbf{X}$ were set as $Y_{low} = 0$ and $Y_{up} = \text{min}(X_{c,t}, 100)$.
 Imputations were created using MINTS for each replication of each experiment by running 10 chains of the MCMC algorithm until convergence was reached in the estimation phase.
 The total number of iterations differed across experiments, with the experiments with larger rates of simulated missingness requiring a larger number of iterations to achieve convergence.
-After burn-in, the number of iterations per chain ranged from 5000 to 35000.
-In the imputation phase, an additional 4000 iterations was run for each chain and four iterations were selected from each chain to produce a total of $M = 40$ completed data sets following the procedure described in Section \ref{sec:imputation_procedure}.
+After burn-in, the number of iterations per chain ranged from 5,000 to 35,000.
+In the imputation phase, an additional 4,000 iterations was run for each chain and four iterations were selected from each chain to produce a total of $M = 40$ completed data sets following the procedure described in Section \ref{sec:imputation_procedure}.

-Imputations from the MICE and Amelia methods were created using the mice and Amelia packages in R. We set the number of imputations to $M = 40$, specified the form of the imputation models as described in Section \ref{sec:models}, and specified bounds of $\mathbf{X} \in [0, \infty)$ and $\mathbf{Y} \in [0, 100]$, but otherwise used the default software settings.
+Multiple imputations were created using the models based on the MICE and Amelia methods following the same implementation as described in Section \ref{sec:models} with two exceptions.
+First, the school enrollment data was not transformed prior to using the MICE and Amelia methods, as we were unable to find a transformation that substantially improved linearity for the relationship between $\mathbf{X}$ and $\mathbf{Y}$.
+Second, the bounds of each model were specified as $\mathbf{X} \in [0, \infty)$ and $\mathbf{Y} \in [0, 100]$.
+The data augmentation method based on MINTS was also implemented as described in Section \ref{sec:models}.